-17 things Elon Musk believes
+The 17 Best Things Elon Musk Believes

-Elon Musk is a fascinating individual who attracts almost fanatical devotion, due to his genuinely groundbreaking work in electric cars and space travel.
-The founder of SpaceX, and co-founder of PayPal and Tesla Motors is blessed with both an entrepreneurial spirit and the urge to change the world, but what drives his ideology?
+Elon Musk is a fascinating individual who attracts fanatical devotion due to his genuinely groundbreaking work in electric cars and space travel.
+The founder of SpaceX (also co-founder of PayPal and Tesla Motors) is blessed with an entrepreneurial spirit and the urge to change the world, but what drives his ideology?

-4. Musk puts down much of his ambition to The Hitchhiker’s Guide to the Galaxy.
-Speaking to Businessweek, he explained the novel’s famous “ultimate question” confusion: “It taught me that the tough thing is figuring out what questions to ask, but that once you do that, the rest is really easy.”
+Elon Musk references much of his ambition to the novel “The Hitchhiker’s Guide to the Galaxy.”
+Speaking to Businessweek, he explained the confusion about the novel’s famous “ultimate question.”
+Elon stated, “It taught me that the tough thing is figuring out what questions to ask, but that once you do that, the rest is really easy.”